Ernst Neubach: Biography

 After the Nazis seized power in 1933, Neubach lived mostly in Vienna.
 On 9 March 1937, he became a member of the Patriotic Front.

 After the Anschluss, Neubach emigrated to France.
 There, he worked as a screenwriter from 1938 to 1939.
 As a member of the French Foreign Legion, he served in North Africa from 1940 to 1941.
 On 29 September 1942, he fled to Switzerland to escape the threat of deportation.
 He stayed there until three months after the war had ended in a hotel in Zollikon.

 In August 1945, Neubach moved back to France.
-He worked as a scriptwriter in 1948 and in 1952, he returned to Germany, where he worked as a writer.
+He worked as a scriptwriter in 1948 and in 1952, he returned to West Germany, where he worked as a writer.
 He founded Neubach-Film GmbH in Munich, which produced his 1955 movies.

 Neubach married Hertha Helene Langer in July 1945, but the marriage ended in divorce.
 He later married Margaret Jenni, with whom he had a daughter.